yugander-krishan-singh/practoce/README.md

  - Get all slot numbers of vehicles of a particular color
  - Get the slot number for vehicle with the registration number

-Also the instructions can be passed to the application either by using a text file or by giving one-by-one instructions related to vehicle parking.
-Go to
+Also the instructions can be passed to the application as explained [here]() by either by using a text file or by giving one-by-one instructions related to vehicle parking

 # Requirements